Explanation of jargon and technical terms

 Ontology

-In the context of Knowledge Graphs, an ontology defines classes and properties, as well the relationships between them and is used to provide a struture to data.
-Ontologies can also be used for automatic reasoning.
+In the context of knowledge graphs, an ontology defines classes, properties and the relationships between them and is used to provide a struture for data.
+Ontologies can also be used for automated reasoning.

 Wikidata: Q324254